anand-kamble/mcp-instagram/README.md

 MCP (Model Context Protocol) server for Instagram integration.

+## Features

+- **Comprehensive Access**: View user profiles, timelines, stories, and detailed post information.
+- **Smart Engagement**: Like posts, comments, and follow users directly from your MCP client.
+- **Search & Discovery**: Powerful search capabilities to find accounts and explore content.
+- **Secure Authentication**: Robust login handling with support for Two-Factor Authentication (2FA).
+- **Developer Ready**: Seamless integration with Claude Desktop, Cursor, and other MCP-compatible tools.

 ## Installation for MCP Clients

 This MCP server can be used with MCP-compatible clients like Claude Desktop and Cursor IDE.
 Follow the instructions below to configure the server in your client.